mozilla/pkipolicy/rootstore/policy.md

 Mozilla that they have all the appropriate audits, CP/CPS documents and other systems in place.

-When transferring a root certificate that is EV-enabled, the notification MUST clearly state whether the transferee is also receiving the (right to use the) EV policy OID(s) and, if so, MUST confirm that they have or will get the relevant audits before issuing EV certificates.
+The transferor MUST notify Mozilla about any necessary changes to EV status or trust bits in Mozilla's root store.
+If the transferee is receiving the (right to use the) associated EV policy OID(s), the transferor MUST confirm that the transferee has or will get the relevant audits before issuing EV certificates.

 ### 8.3 Change in Secure Location ###